Larsen & Toubro: L&T Kobelco Machinery Private Limited

 This was a joint venture of L&T and Kobe Steel of Japan, to manufacture internal mixers and twin screw roller-head extruder's for the tyre industry.
 L&T sold its entire 51% stake in L&T Kobelco Machinery Private to its joint venture partner in the company, Kobe Steel of Japan, for Rs 43.5 crore.

 L&T Electrical and Automation Ltd.

 L&T was an international manufacturer of electrical and electronic products and systems.
 The company manufactured custom-engineered switchboards for industrial sectors like power, refineries, petrochemicals and cement.
 In the electronic segment, L&T offered a range of metres and provides control automation systems for industries.
 In May 2018, the firm signed a definitive agreement with Schneider Electric for the strategic divestment of its electrical and automation (E&A) business in an all-cash deal of ₹14,000 crore.
 The deal was completed on 31 August 2020 after receiving the requisite regulatory approvals.
 L&T has said that its exit from the electrical and automation business is a part of its strategic portfolio review process.

+L&T Mutual Fund

+L&T Mutual Fund was the mutual fund company of the L&T Group.
+Its average assets under management (AUM) as of May 2019 is ₹ 73,936.68 crore.
+On November 26, 2022, L&T Mutual Fund was sold to HSBC.

+L&T Infrastructure Development Projects Limited

+Larsen & Toubro, signed an agreement to divest its stake in L&T IDPL to a portfolio company of Infrastructure Yield Plus II, an infrastructure fund managed by Edelweiss Alternatives in December 2022.
+The transaction is subject to completion of customary closing conditions including receipt of applicable regulatory and other approvals.